This is article #13 out of 50 in The Startup Marketing Playbook.

 4. Convert the outline into paragraphs

-The writing process is simply converting your structural outline into paragraphs, and combining those paragraphs into a book.
+The writing process is simply converting your outline into paragraphs and combining those paragraphs into a book.
 Once you get into a rhythm of writing, you’ll see that it can actually be produced rather quickly.
-Avoid trying to get all of the detail right on the first draft; instead, write something quick and dirty, and then go back and revise.
+Don’t try to get all of the detail right on the first draft; instead, write something quick and dirty, then go back and revise.

 5. Determine visual strategy and design it

-A successful ebook is far more than content… it is also beautifully crafted design (layout and graphics) that help tell the story.
+A successful ebook is far more than content.
+It is also beautifully crafted with design (layout and graphics) that helps tell the story.
 A quality ebook should look nothing like an essay.
 Instead, it should mix paragraphs with custom graphics and supporting images.
-Do not underestimate the small attention span of your reader… you need to make your ebook as easy as possible to consume.
+Do not underestimate the short attention span of your reader.
+You need to make your ebook as easy as possible to consume.

 6. Leverage an industry influencer as co-author

-To help give you ebook additional credibility, consider including quotes, an interview or even a co-author label with a trusted industry thought leader.
-Often, this person can help you craft quality content for the ebook, your team does all of the writing, and the final product can be co-branded.
-This gives the influencer a great incentive to share it, and at the same time adds value to them by helping to build their personal brand.
+To help give you ebook additional credibility, consider including quotes, an interview or even a co-author label with an industry thought leader.
+Often, this person can help you craft quality content for the ebook.
+Your team does all of the writing and the final product can be co-branded.
+This gives the influencer a great incentive to share it and at the same time adds value to them by helping to build their personal brand.
 In return, you get more shares, more leads, and more trust among your target persona.